How it works

 I begin psychotherapy with one to three intake sessions to get a sense of what you hope to gain from therapy and to arrive at a mutual understanding of the concerns that brought you to this work.
 From there, we will work collaboratively to create a relationship that facilitates a deeper understanding of yourself so you can expand your range of awareness, develop a sense of possibility about new ways of being, and clarify your intentions about how to live a life that is more fulfilling and satisfying to you.
 I work intensively, meaning we meet at least once to three times weekly on an open-ended basis.

-Therapy with me is process-oriented.
+Therapy with me is process-oriented and insight-based.
 This means that psychotherapy takes on a psychodynamic perspective, focusing on the ways your past impacts your current experiences and processing feeling states and insights as they emerge in the present moment.
 The therapeutic relationship is a confidential, safe, and professional space—boundaried yet deeply personal—designed to help you gain a deeper understanding of yourself.
-My approach is gentle, interdisciplinary and rooted in liberation psychology.
+My approach welcomes gentleness and creativity in stumbling towards an anti-oppressive way of being-in-relationship.
 Together we will work through the core issues underlying your struggles, fostering growth and lasting change.

 Consistent psychodynamic psychotherapy has been proven to be highly effective.
 It sets in motion effective psychological processes that lead to ongoing change, continuing to work even after therapy ends.